 The lower viewing platform and surrounding rock outcrops are great places to take in the waterfall’s beauty – and a gorgeous place for a picnic.
 Morning mountain valley fog, the waterfall’s continuous, cool mist and scores of wildflowers make this one of our favorite places near Asheville for a trailside breakfast and morning coffee.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

 More outdoor adventures near Looking Glass Falls

-The area surrounding Looking Glass Falls is full of adventure opportunities.
+The area surrounding the waterfall is full of adventure opportunities.
 Hike the nearby Moore Cove Falls Trail to a towering, wispy waterfall set deep in a scenic cove.
 Head to the Blue Ridge Parkway to hike Skinny Dip Falls, a beautiful waterfall that cascades into a crystal-clear, deep pool that’s a popular spot for a summertime swim.
-Or catch a stunning view from a mountain summit on the Mt Pisgah Trail or Fryingpan Mountain Tower Trail, both north on the Blue Ridge Parkway from its intersection with US 276.
+Scale the nearby summit of Looking Glass Rock to catch stunning summit views from the mountain’s enormous, domed top.